obamakang/KKDialog/README.md

                     .setLayoutRes(R.layout.dialog_layout)
                     .setDimAmount(0.1f)            // Dialog window dim amount(can change window background color）, range：0 to 1，default is : 0.2f
-                    .setCancelOutside(false)     // click the external area whether is closed, default is : true .setTag("BottomDialog")     // setting the DialogFragment tag
+                    .setCancelOutside(false)     // click the external area whether is closed, default is : true .setTag("KKDialog")     // setting the DialogFragment tag
                     .show();

 So Easy！

-### 2.or extends `BaseBottomDialog` to use
+### 2.or extends `BaseKKDialog` to use

-First of all, according to your needs to define a class，extends `BaseBottomDialog`，For example below `ShareBottomDialog`
+First of all, according to your needs to define a class，extends `BaseKKDialog`，For example below `ShareKKDialog`

-    public class ShareBottomDialog extends BaseBottomDialog{
+    public class ShareKKDialog extends BaseKKDialog{

         @Override
         public int getLayoutRes() {